b2io/handbook/day-to-day.md

 That said, often our projects allow for enough flexibility to carve out time to pursue our other goals.
 This is where Professional Development time comes in!

+If you're interested in pursuing professional development, please make a copy of [this document](https://docs.google.com/document/d/1ZBVmHEL0nc6lzJRV2Q9AcM90Euq3q1YYsmkZDGWYHGA/edit), and fill it out to review with a supervisor.

+There is also a [`#professional-development`](https://b2io.slack.com/archives/C018LDLHC5A) Slack channel for general discussion.

-**If your project's circumstances allow for it, we support 5+ hours of Professional Development time every week.** This time should be used on a daily or weekly basis so that you're still available on your primary project, rather than being pooled and used once a year.
-This policy is open to discussion, though, so please start a conversation if you have something that you're hoping to pursue that doesn't fit into these constraints.
+Please keep in mind that our Professional Development process is open to improvement, so please start a conversation if you have something that you're hoping to pursue that doesn't seem to fit with the current process.
 We'll work with you to find a solution that works for everyone.

 Sharing is caring ❤️ We encourage you to talk to others about your Professional Development.
 Your personal growth could be opportunities for more of the team to grow as well.
 Please share what you're working on in Slack or in our weekly meetings so that other team members might be inspired to join in your journey.
 Collaboration is one of our greatest strengths at Base Two.